yaywalter/Random-Image-Rumble/README.md

 ## Overview

 Welcome to the Random Image Rumble!
-This simple Python program presents a canvas of images randomly chosen from your picture stash (edit the variable `images_directory` to point it to the desired location), allowing you to judge and rank them against each other.
-Simply enter your rankings into the entry box from best to worst then click submit, and the ratings of the images will be swapped to match your ranking order.
-Images that don't have a rating will be initialized with a random rating to start with.
+This simple Python program presents a canvas of between 2-4 images randomly chosen from your picture stash (edit the variable `images_directory` to point it to the desired location), allowing you to judge and rank them against each other.
+Simply enter the image numbers into the entry box from best to worst then click submit, and the ratings of the images will be swapped to match your ranking order.
+Images that don't have a rating will be initialized with a random rating between 1 and 5 to start with.

 ## Peculiarities (DEFINITELY READ THIS BEFORE TRYING TO USE!)